adamrehn/maskutils/README.md

 Mask Utilities
 ==============

 This is a simple little Python library for working with 2D image masks.
-Functionality is provided for ...
+Functionality is provided for manipulating pixel data and extracting subsets based on mask values.

 Installation